jolynch/website/content/posts/dominos_is_a_good_cdn.md

 Summary: There is No Way Around Latency
 =======================================

-In this post we learned how with some relatively simple techniques (and as before a lot of pre-compute), Domino's is able to deliver pizzas to your door fast just like web services serve up pictures of cat pictures fast.
-Both
+In this post we learned how with some relatively simple techniques, Domino's is able to deliver pizzas to your door with low latency just like web services serve up pictures of cat pictures quickly.
+Both systems:
-systems:

 1. Utilize many hundreds of Points of Presence (`PoP`s) to drive latency down.